-- a persistent change in bowel habit.
-Going more often, with looser stools and sometimes stomach (abdominal) pain
+- a persistent change in bowel habit - going more often, with looser stools and sometimes tummy (abdominal) pain

 - blood in your poo - especially if mixed through the stool, this makes it unlikely the cause is haemorrhoids (piles)

 - stomach pain - discomfort or bloating always brought on by eating.
 This can sometimes result in a reduction in the amount of food eaten and weight loss

-Bowel cancer symptoms are also very common, and most people with them don't have cancer.
-For example:
+Bowel cancer symptoms are also very common, and most people with them do not have cancer.

 - a change in bowel habit or tummy pain is usually the result of something you've eaten

 - a change in bowel habit to going less often, with harder poo, is not usually caused by any serious condition - it may be worth trying laxatives before seeing your GP